akimpson/MyPortfolioChallenge/README.md

 # Links
-This site was built using
+This site is available at: (https://akimpson.github.io/MyPortfolioChallenge/)

 # Screenshots